132nd-vWing/OPUF-Brief/Docs/SPINS.md

 Air Request Net: 21.00 <br>
 CSAR Freq: 233.000 (PINK 1) <br>
 In flight Report net: 228.000 (ORANGE 10) <br>
-Alert Frequncy: 248.750 (GREEN 6) <br>
+Alert Frequency: 248.750 (GREEN 6) <br>
 Admin frequency: 238.750 (AMBER 2) <br>
 VHF Back-up: 122.250 (GRAY 10) <br>
 <br>
 <br>
 ### AI AWACS
-If no human AWACS controllers are availeble, all flights are to check-in on check-in frequency and once checked-in, push to AWACS AI MAGIC frequency.
+If no human AWACS controllers are available, all flights are to check-in on check-in frequency and once checked-in, push to AWACS AI MAGIC frequency.
 Once RTB, flights are to check-out on AWACS check-in frequency prior to pushing to ATC.
 <br>
 #### AWACS AI Frequencies:
 MAGIC: 301.0 <br>